gskinner/flutter_animate/README.md

 Events & callbacks
 ================================================================================

+The following callbacks are available on `Animate`:

+- `onInit`: animation initialized and the `AnimationController` is available
+- `onPlay`: the animation has started playing after any `Animate.delay`
+- `onComplete`: the animation has finished

-There are `onInit` and `onComplete` callbacks on `Animate` that trigger when the whole animation starts or ends.
-Use the provided `AnimationController` to manipulate the animation (ex. repeat, reverse, etc).
+These callbacks return the `AnimationController`, which can be used to manipulate the animation (ex. repeat, reverse, etc).

 ``` dart